 All interviews were audio-recorded, transcribed and coded.
 We treated the interviews as individual accounts, but also combined the individual narratives with other types of company data to construct a thick description with sufficient detail to permit us to trace and elucidate events, which we believe is important for capturing the supplier status development process.
 Moreover, in most incidents, we regarded the individuals as spokespeople for the departments or teams of which they were a part of.
-The material was coded for various events that changed Bravo’s perceived status among members of/stakeholders in the Alpha organisation.
-We understand perceived status as the processes through which sensory information is structured and used to confirm or disconfirm existing mental classifications.
+The material was coded for various events that changed Bravo’s status among members of/stakeholders in the Alpha organisation.
+We understand status formation as the processes through which sensory information is structured and used to confirm or disconfirm existing mental classifications.
 Perceptions evolve, as humans actively and socially make sense of their environment on an ongoing basis (Weick, 1995).
 It includes both a selective element, where specific pieces of information are separated from the ongoing information and bracketed for further notice; a compilation element, where information is formed into a meaningful whole; and an interpretation element, where previous experience is used in evaluating information (Weick ).
 Furthermore, inspired by the notion of matrix displays (Miles and Huberman, 1994), we developed an event structure diagram for capturing and interpreting the unfolding events in the supplier status development, using this to structure our data presentation.
 We validated this part of our analysis by presenting it at an internal seminar to members of Alpha.

 BRAVO’S EVOLVING STATUS IN THE ALPHA ORGANISATION